Perpetuator-LLC/capital-copilot-be/notes/OPENBB.md

 from openbb import obb
 ```

-Inside of this import the followign stack will be called:
+Inside of this import the following stack will be called:

 ```
 __init__, posthog_handler.py:31